Navigating Canada's Immigration Changes: Key Updates for 2026

 Key highlights of the 2026 Express Entry categories include:

-Continued management through the Federal Skilled Worker Program and Canadian Experience Class
+Continued management through the Federal Skilled Worker Program and Canadian Experience Class.

 Express Entry remains Canada's primary application management system for skilled immigration programs.
 Candidates who meet the criteria for their preferred category can submit their profiles and await invitations to apply based on their Comprehensive Ranking System (CRS) scores.